SPINTO (i.e. Simplified PINTO)

 The final converged solution is of course entirely unaffected by the coarseness of the earlier-stage solutions; but it is achieved more rapidly because the finest-grid operation has started from nearly-correct initial fields.

-However the existing PINTO is unable to handle the large phi-files which are common in parallel computing.
+However the original PINTO was unable to handle the large phi-files which are nowadays common in CFD practice.

-Further, because PINTO was created well before the introduction of the PARSOL technique, it makes no provision for interpolating in the pbcl.dat file, which would be necessary if all the early-stage calculations were to be conducted with the current default setting: PARSOL=T, when facet-described objects are present.
+Further, because PINTO was created well before the introduction of the PARSOL technique, it made no provision for handling the pbcl.dat file, which expresses the extent to which cartesian cells are intersected by objects with curved surfaces.

-A new version of PINTO has therefore been created which allows grid refinement without the just-mentioned termination, albeit with the following restrictions:
+A new version of PINTO has therefore been created (during 2008) which allows successive grid-refinement without the just-mentioned limitations, albeit with the some restrictions of its own:

 2. About SPINTO